Etcd for Portworx

 Etcd provides a command to take snapshots of its keyspace which can be used to restore the etcd cluster in case of a complete disaster.
 Portworx, Inc. recommends running the following command as a part of a cron job which will take periodic snapshots

 You can run the above command either on the etcd nodes or on a separate node where you would want to store these etcd snapshots.

 For a more detailed setup, maintenance and tuning information refer the following etcd reference docs.

 SSL certificates for etcd can be stored as Kubernetes secrets.
 Three files are required - in this example, the CA certificate is

 kvdb.crt and the etcd key

 kvdb.key.
-These files should be copied to a directory on the Kubernetes master (
+These files should be copied to a directory on the Kubernetes control plane node (

 kvdb-secrets).
 Next, create a secret from these files: